Saunders-Roe

-Saunders-Roe Limited, also known as Saro, was a British aero- and marine-engineering company based at Columbine Works, East Cowes, Isle of Wight.
+Saunders-Roe Limited, also known as Saro, was a British aerospace and marine-engineering company based at Columbine Works, East Cowes, Isle of Wight.

 History

-The name was adopted in 1929 after Alliott Verdon Roe (see Avro) and John Lord took a controlling interest in the aircraft and boat-builders S. E. Saunders.
+The name was adopted in 1929 after Alliott Verdon Roe (see Avro) and John Lord took a controlling interest in the aircraft and boat-builders SE Saunders.
 Prior to this (excepting for the Sopwith/Saunders Bat Boat) the products were Saunders, the A4 Medina for example dating from 1926.
 Sam Saunders, the founder, developed the Consuta material used in marine and aviation craft.

-The Saunders-Roe interest in aviation didn’t prevent the firm from continuing with the boatbuilding activities associated with S. E. Saunders Ltd.
+The Saunders-Roe interest in aviation didn’t prevent the firm from continuing with the boatbuilding activities associated with SE Saunders.

 Saunders Roe concentrated on producing flying-boats, but none were produced in very large quantities – the longest run being 31 Londons.
 They also produced hulls for the Blackburn Bluebird.
-During the Second World War, Saro manufactured Supermarine Walrus and Supermarine Sea Otters.
+During World War II, Saro manufactured Supermarine Walrus and Supermarine Sea Otters.
 Their works at Beaumaris, Anglesey, modified and serviced Catalinas for the Royal Air Force.

-In January 1931 Flight magazine revealed that Whitehall Securities Corporation Limited acquired a substantial holding in Saunders Roe.
-Whitehall Securities was already a large shareholder in Spartan Aircraft Ltd, of Southampton, and arising out of this investment Spartan was effectively merged into Saunders Roe.
+In January 1931 Flight magazine revealed that Whitehall Securities acquired a substantial holding in Saunders Roe.
+Whitehall Securities was already a large shareholder in Spartan Aircraft of Southampton, and arising out of this investment Spartan was effectively merged into Saunders Roe.

 In 1938 Saunders-Roe undertook a re-organisation of the commercial and administrative sides of its business.
 First, the marine section, consisting of the shipyard and boat-building business, was transferred to a new company, Saunders Shipyard Ltd., all of the shares of which were owned by Saunders-Roe Ltd. Mr. C. Inglis was appointed shipyard manager.
 Secondly, the plywood section of the business carried on at the factory on the River Medina was transferred to a new company, Saro Laminated Wood Products Ltd., in consideration for a majority of the shares therein.
 Laminated Wood Products Ltd., which had marketed most of the plywood output, also merged its interests into the new company.
 Major Darwin, managing director, left the company.
 On the aircraft side of the business Mr. Broadsmith continued as director and general manager.
 All other senior posts in the executive staff remain unchanged.

 In 1947 they flew the SR.A/1 fighter prototype, one of the world's first jet-powered flying boats, and in 1952 they flew the prototype Princess airliner, but the age of the flying-boat was over and the two further Princess examples to be completed were never flown.
 No further new seaplanes were produced here.
 Modification work on Short-built flying boats continued at Cowes until 1955.

-The last fixed-wing aircraft they built was experimental SR53 mixed-power interceptor.
+The last fixed-wing aircraft they built was the experimental SR53 mixed-power interceptor.

 In 1951 Saunders-Roe took over the interests of the Cierva Autogiro Company at Eastleigh including the Skeeter helicopter project.

 In September 1952 the company comprised: